With graphics resembling an illustrated children’s book, Pilgrims brings its interactive story to life.

 Pilgrims features the adventures of a hobo, a bandit, a granny, and the devil himself.

-Players have several options for completing the “choose your own adventure” storylines within the game, and the game’s achievements hint at alternative choices players can choose in subsequent playthroughs.
+Players have several options for completing the “choose your own adventure” storylines within the game, and the game’s achievements hint at alternate choices players can choose in subsequent playthroughs.

 There are no spoken or written words in Pilgrims.
 Instead, the story is conveyed entirely through pictures.